artsy/artsy.github.io/_posts/2020-02-20-deploying-canaries-with-auto.markdown

 and auto takes care of publishing a canary version to NPM _and_ updating the PR description with the version and instructions on how to use it.

-You can [check out the PR](https://github.com/artsy/reaction/pull/3168) where I enabled in on reaction to see it in action.
-The CI configuration itself it's layered behind some [CircleCI Orb](https://circleci.com/docs/2.0/orb-intro/)s.
+You can [check out the PR](https://github.com/artsy/reaction/pull/3168) where I enabled it on reaction to see it in action.
+The CI configuration itself is layered behind some [CircleCI Orb](https://circleci.com/docs/2.0/orb-intro/)s.
 You can find all that configuration in [artsy/orbs](https://github.com/artsy/orbs) if you're curious.